 - Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill.

-- Prepare the whipped cream.
-Pour the heavy cream into the chilled bowl and use an electric or stand mixer to beat the heavy cream on medium-high speed until the cream starts to thicken.
+- Pour the heavy cream into the chilled bowl and use an electric or stand mixer to beat the heavy cream on medium-high speed until soft peaks form.

-- Slowly add the powdered sugar and continue beating on high speed until stiff peaks form.
+- Slowly add the powdered sugar and vanilla extract.
+Continue beating on high speed until stiff peaks form.

 - Category: Frosting